M-Kamp/InsertionSorting/README.md

-# Collection if sorting algorithms
+# Collection of sorting algorithms